How Often Should You Paint the Outside of Your House?

 Maintenance -- Take good care of your home.
 Inspect its exterior regularly for danger signs.
 These include dampness, rot, chalkiness, termite or other infestation, and mold.
 Have these treated promptly, and keep out moisture by sealing and caulking as necessary.

 How to Prep for a Paint Job that Will Last

-Before beginning to paint, get your home exterior into top shape.
-Treat mold or insect pests.
+- Before painting, get your home exterior in top shape.
+Treat mold or insects.
 Replace any rotten wood, and repair cracks and holes in stucco or similar finishes.
-Caulk seams and putty any holes and pits in the surface.
+Caulk seams and putty any surface pitting.
 Sandblast if you need to remove loose, bubbling, peeling, or cracking paint.
-Follow up with a power wash, being careful to follow the manufacturer's recommended range and amount of pressure.
+Follow with a power wash, taking care to follow the manufacturer's recommended range and amount of pressure.

 Laura Firszt writes for networx.com.

 Need help with your project?
 Call us(866) 441-6648